Dynamical Implementation of the Constraints in Conformal Gravity: Introduction

 \section{Introduction}

-Conformal gravity is a higher-derivative theory of gravitation which is invariant under Weyl rescalings of the metric, $g_{\mu \nu} \rightarrow \Omega^2 \,g_{\mu \nu} $. {In four spacetime dimensions, it has a higher-derivative action which is quadratic in the Weyl tensor \cite{Weyl:1918ib,Bach:1921zdq}.} Originally introduced by Weyl as an attempt to unify gravitation and electromagnetism \cite{Weyl:1918ib}, the theory later re-emerged as an alternative to Einstein gravity \cite{Stelle:1977ry}, mainly due to its improved ultraviolet behaviour, and has since been studied extensively both at the classical and the quantum levels \cite{Barut:1971bb,Harnad:1976yu,Mannheim:2011ds,Anastasiou:2016jix,Corral:2021xsu,Anastasiou:2022ljq}.
-The fourth-order equations of motion (e.o.m.) of Weyl's conformal gravity for the metric describe, beside the propagation of a massless graviton of helicity $\pm 2$ and of a massless gauge vector of helicity $\pm 1$, also ghost-like states (of helicity $\pm 2$, $\pm 1$) \cite{Stelle:1976gc,Ferrara:1977mv,Ferrara:1978rk,PhysRevD.26.934,Riegert,Antoniadis:1984br}.
+Conformal gravity is a higher-derivative theory of gravitation which is invariant under Weyl rescalings of the metric, $g_{\mu \nu} \rightarrow \Omega^2 \,g_{\mu \nu} $. {In four spacetime dimensions, it has a higher-derivative action which is quadratic in the Weyl tensor \cite{Weyl:1918ib,Bach:1921zdq}.} Originally introduced by Weyl as an attempt to unify gravitation and electromagnetism \cite{Weyl:1918ib}, the theory later re-emerged as an alternative to Einstein gravity \cite{Stelle:1977ry}, mainly due to its improved ultraviolet behaviour, and has since been studied extensively both at the classical and the quantum levels{.
+Early developments focused on the group structure and representations of conformal symmetry, as a possible symmetry underlying high-energy physics \cite{Barut:1971bb}, and more generally on the formulation of gauge theories for spacetime symmetries \cite{Harnad:1976yu,Neeman:1978zvv,Neeman:1978njh}.
+More recently, phenomenological implications of conformal (Weyl) gravity at astrophysical and cosmological scales have been studied \cite{Mannheim:2010xw,Mannheim:2011ds,Jizba:2014taa}, and the conformal symmetry has been further explored as a fundamental symmetry principle underlying spacetime dynamics \cite{tHooft:2014swy}.
+The relation between conformal gravity and Einstein gravity was fruitfully analyzed: in \cite{Maldacena:2011mk} it was shown that, by the inclusion of a Neumann boundary condition, conformal gravity can be used to get the semiclassical wavefunction of the universe of four dimensional asymptotically de Sitter or Euclidean anti-de Sitter spacetimes (see also \cite{Anastasiou:2016jix}); on the other hand, the embedding of Einstein-AdS gravity in conformal gravity was shown to provide a new derivation of the Hawking mass and Willmore energy functionals for asymptotically AdS spacetimes \cite{Anastasiou:2022ljq}.
+More general, non-Einstein exact solutions corresponding to black holes \cite{Liu:2012xn,Lu:2012xu}, gravitational waves \cite{Gullu:2011sj,Ayon-Beato:2012ukp} and gravitational instantons \cite{Corral:2021xsu}, were also found. }